Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

 ### Cleaning up the cost optimization web application

 1. Open a PowerShell terminal.
-2. Change directory to the `3 - Cost Optimization\azd-sample` directory.
 3. Run the command `azd down --force --purge --no-prompt`.

 You may also log on to the Azure portal, select the resource group and press **Delete Resource group**.
 The resource group is named similar to **<USERNAME>-cost-rg**.

 ### Cleaning up the reliable web app sample

-1. Change directory to the `Reference App` directory.
+1. Change directory to the `src` directory.
 2. Run the command `azd down --force --purge --no-prompt`.

 You may also log on to the Azure portal, select each resource group and press **Delete Resource group**.
 There are two resource groups: **<USERNAME>-rg** and **<USERNAME>-secondary-rg**.